Spectator partons contribution in the rapidity width of lamda in p+p collisions at various SPS and LHC energies: Introduction

-It has been reported in \cite{ALICEnetbaryon} by ALICE collaboration that $\bar{\Lambda}$/$\Lambda$ ratio becomes unity in pp collisions at 7 TeV at mid rapidity.
-It may therefore be expected that for such situation $B-\bar{B}$ would become zero and thus the $\Lambda$ production mechanism might be free from associate production.
-In a number of reports \cite{Bravina, Bravina2,Bass1, Bleicher1, Soff, Spieles1, Spieles2, Bleicher2,Bleicher3} it has been claimed that UrQMD is quite successful in describing heavy ion collisions data over a wide range of energies.
-In a recent report \cite{Mitrovski} it has also been shown that UrQMD is quite successful in describing the experimental data of pp, Au$-$Au, and Pb$-$Pb collisions from 17.3 GeV at the SPS to 1.8 TeV at Fermilab and thus indicates towards the possibility of its applicability at LHC energies for the smaller system like pp collision.
-On the other hand, PYTHIA has been found to be quite successful in explaining the pp experimental results particularly at higher energies like that of LHC \cite{ALICECompare,ALICECompare2}.
-In this work an attempt has therefore been made, with UrQMD-3.4 and PYTHIA8 (Monash and 4C tuned) generated pp events, to estimate the widths of rapidity distributions of various produced particles including $\Lambda$ and $\bar{\Lambda}$ at different beam energies to examine if the jump in the width of the rapidity distribution of $\Lambda$ still persists in pp collisions for situations for which $B-\bar{B} = 0$.
+It has been claimed in a number of reports \cite{Bass1, Bleicher1, Bleicher2} that UrQMD is quite successful in describing heavy-ion collisions data over a wide range of energies.
+In Ref.~\cite{Mitrovski} it has also been shown that UrQMD is equally successful in describing the experimental results of p+p, Au+Au, and Pb+Pb collisions from 17.3 GeV at the SPS to 1.8 TeV at Fermilab.
+On the other hand, PYTHIA has been found to be quite successful in explaining the p+p experimental results particularly at higher energies like that of LHC \cite{ALICECompare,ALICECompare2}.
+Since UrQMD \cite{Bass} includes PYTHIA to describe pp collisions, it is, therefore, expected that UrQMD should be successfully applied for small system like pp collisions at LHC energies as well.
+In this work an attempt has therefore been made, with UrQMD-3.4 and PYTHIA8.2 (4C and Monash tuned) generated p+p events at various colliding energies from SPS to the LHC (up to $\sqrt{s}=13$ TeV), to estimate the widths of the rapidity distributions of various produced particles at different beam energies to examine the role of spectator partons on rapidity width of $\Lambda$ and hence on $\Lambda$ ($\bar{\Lambda}$) production mechanism.